-Supply Chain Optimization: Business scenarios and architecture
+Supply chain optimization: Business scenarios and architecture

 The pandemic has brought supply chain to focus, and organizations recognize dynamic supply assurance as a critical capability for their business.
 Chief Supply Chain Officers (CSCO) and other executives seek to optimize their supply chain by infusing AI, modernizing their technology and addressing sustainability goals.

-Organizations that proactively address these industry challenges can see some typical outcomes related to stock, including a 4-8% improvement of lost sales from stock outages, increased stock turnover, improved management of product risk, perishability and age, as well as increased management of lead time (a leading indicator of stock overage) and a reduction of days on hand.
 In addition, there can be financial benefits, such as a solution cost savings of 10%, reduced holding costs and improved gross margin return on investment.
-Finally, they may also see customer-facing benefits, including a reduced return rate, the ability to manage unusual supply chain interruption events including weather or natural disaster, and an overall improvement in customer satisfaction.
+Finally, they might also see customer-facing benefits, including a reduced return rate, the ability to manage unusual supply chain interruption events including weather or natural disaster and an overall improvement in customer satisfaction.

-To help organizations address these industry challenges, IBM and Red Hat teams developed this whitepaper and supporting assets through an IBM Academy of Technology Industry Affiliate Initiative.
+To help organizations address these industry challenges, IBM and Red Hat teams developed this white paper and supporting assets through an IBM Academy of Technology Industry Affiliate Initiative.

-Download the whitepaper to learn more
+Download the white paper to learn more

-The specific business scenarios covered in this whitepaper are demand risk, loss and waste management, product timeliness, perfect order, last mile delivery, sustainable supply chain, supply chain returns and disaster readiness.
+The specific business scenarios covered in this white paper are demand risk, loss and waste management, product timeliness, perfect order, last mile delivery, sustainable supply chain, supply chain returns and disaster readiness.
 For each business scenario, we present the business scenarios, solution overview and architectures.

 Author